 “If a small revolutionary socialist organization in Seattle can beat the richest guys in the world again and again,” she said on the Chop Suey stage, “you can be sure that the organized power of the wider working class can and will change society.”

-Justin Carder is the publisher of the Capitol Hill Seattle Blog.
+Justin Carder is the editor and founder of the Capitol Hill Seattle Blog.

 📸 Featured Image: Kshama Sawant speaks at an election night rally.
 (Photo; Alex Garland)

 Before you move on to the next story … The South Seattle Emerald is brought to you by Rainmakers.
 Rainmakers give recurring gifts at any amount.
 With over 900 Rainmakers, the Emerald is truly community-driven local media.
 Help us get to 1,100 Rainmakers by the end of the year and keep BIPOC-led media free and accessible.
 If just half of our readers signed up to give $6 a month, we wouldn't have to fundraise for the rest of the year.
 Small amounts make a difference.
 We cannot do this work without you.
 Become a Rainmaker today!